A guide to switching credit cards

 2. Check your credit score

-Having a good credit rating will help to increase your chances of being accepted for the most competitive deals.
-So, see if there’s anything you can do to improve your credit score before you apply.
+Having a good credit rating will help increase your chances of being accepted for the most competitive deals.
+Check if there’s anything you can do to improve your credit score before you apply for a card.

 3. Check your eligibility

-A key factor in choosing a card could be the APR, or annual percentage rate that you’re offered.
+A key factor in your decision could be the APR, or annual percentage rate, that you’re offered.
 APR is what borrowing will cost you each year, including interest and any charges.

 Remember, special introductory rates will expire after the promotional period ends.